sharewilly/sharewilly-wp/README.md

 # Sharewilly WP WordPress Plugin - Einfach teilen

-# install sharewilly-wp
+# Install Sharewilly-WP

-1. Download the master branch
+To add our Sharewilly WP WordPress Plugin to your WordPress site you can use the built-in plugin installer:
+1. Download this repository to your computer.
+Go to > "Clone or download" > "Download ZIP"
-2. Login to your wordpress-site as admin
+2. Log in to your WP admin area.
-3. Navigate to the plugins directory
+3. Go to Plugins > Add New.
-4. Click "Upload plugin"
-5. Choose the zip repository "sharewilly-wp.zip"
-6. Click on "upload plugin"
+4. Click > Upload plugin > Choose "sharewilly-wp.zip" from your computer.
+5. Then click "Install Now" and Sharewilly WP plugin will be installed shortly.
+6. Click "Activate Plugin" to activate it, or "Return" to "Plugin Installer" for further actions.
 7. That's it :-)

-# settings
+# Settings

-On the left you will notice "Sharewilly WP" in the menu.
-Click on it.
-You are now able to change the text before the sharing buttons.
+On the left you will notice "Sharewilly WP" in the admin menu.
+On our Sharewilly WP settings page you are able to change the text in front of the sharing buttons.